Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_door.md

 # Add a Door

 Add a door to your house without drawing extra lines!

-## What to Do
-1. Press Run
-2. See the door appear!
+Press Run and see the door appear!

 ```python
 import turtle